tomahim/java-ee-7-sample/README.md

 ### TODO

+##### General tasks
 - Adding gulp to build projet
 - Use AOC interceptors instead of filters for OpenSessionInView handling
 - List city of one country and possibility to add cities (bean validation and automatic retrieval of lat and lng coordinates)

+##### Json utility class dev

+- add some unit test
-- JsonUtil : refactor methods json object from java Map & add some unit tests
+- refactor methods json object from java Map
+- make method / api with shorter name and nicer usage

 ### Useful links